-#3 - And then step number three is to question our schedule based on those priorities.
+- And then question our schedule based on those priorities.
 Are we actually meeting our priorities?
-And then if we are intending to meet a priority, but it's not bringing the actual result, we're questioning that.
+And then if we are intending to meet a priority, but it’s not bringing the actual result, we’re questioning that.

 Okay.
 So tell me this phrase that I see on your website and in your social media sometimes, is “I can help you find more time.”

 I personally kind of believe that it is really possible that God has more control over time than we think he does.
 And that we’re able to stretch it, but tell me what you mean by that, because it really seems like “we’ve all got 24 hours in a day, Ceri.
 Really?
 You’re gonna help me find more time?”

 You just kind of gave an example of that with the story of the woman and breakfast, but tell me a little bit more about what you mean.
 How do you help people create more time?

 CERI: So, yeah, you’re right.
 We all have 24 hours in a day.
 One of the things is just noticing our thoughts.
 “I don’t have enough time.”
 Well just that thought alone is going to create mental energy that you’re actually wasting time, taking time away.
 So just that alone.
 Noticing your thoughts about time.
 Do you live in scarcity or do you live in abundance?
 It’s one of the really cool resources we’re going to get, 24 hours of, the next day.

 We always get plenty of extra more time.
 Every day, without even doing anything, which I think is a beautiful way to live – in more of that abundance with our time.
 But we can actually create more time and do those things that we want to do and create bigger results when we plan our time from our priorities and results that we desire.

 I know I really sound like a broken record.
 What it sounds like is not planning for the time spent, but planning the results that you want to create in a certain amount of time.